This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

 There’s no need to drag your luggage during train transfers.
 All you have to do is relax and wait for your destination.

-I booked a private airport transfer during my Bangkok trip and their service was truly excellent.
-Plus, the driver was very friendly.
-They can even send you directly to any hotel in Bangkok.
+I booked a private airport transfer during our trip, and their service was truly excellent, with a very friendly driver.
+They can even take you directly to any hotel in Bangkok.

 Check out the prices at the below links.